KrokaKrola/gitGists/README.md

 * design state structure (schematicaly)
 * add fonts and font-awesome
 * on enter/button click search
+* complete to implement structure
+* add some base styling

 ### Done from Todo list